La Push beach. You literally cannot go wrong with it.

 What about the details about the planning and big day?
 What was important to you to have?: Planning the elopement was fairly simple.
 We asked our mutual friend to perform the ceremony because she knew both of us so well and it was like to have someone we both loved and trusted to bring us together.

 But I also asked my best childhood friend to be our witness.
 We had our Elopement on the Olympic Peninsula on a Thursday and then we held a reception on Saturday to make sure our families were included in celebrating our marriage.
 (That was a lot more planning but turned out perfect!).

 We wanted to get married on the mountains but it would have been difficult to plan for because we didn’t know what the weather was going to be like in February.
 So we decided a stunning PNW beach wedding at La Push would be proper and more to our aesthetic.

 Why did you choose to get married there?: I love the ocean.
 Salt water is home to me.
 Besides the fact that Sean loves everything, he loves Second beach.
 We have hiked it a couple times now and each time it such a beautiful experience.
 Now we will have the greatest memory there to always remember!

 Tell me about the ceremony (how did it go? anything special): It went perfectly!
 I was hoping for rain and that is exactly what I got.
 The random dogs who found us on our hike back to the car made for a great story.
 They literally followed us all the way back to our car and they were posing for pictures with us.
 The energy was so warm and comforting.

-Lastly, do you have any advice for other couples getting married and wanting to elope?
+Lastly, do you have any advice for other couples getting married and wanting to have an elopement?
 Do whatever you want to do!
 Don’t worry about what other people are expecting of you.
 It’s not worth the stress.
 Also remember it isn’t about a wedding, it is about a marriage.
 Oh and get married in the rain!!